9 Political Science Research Opportunities for High School Students

 Application Deadline: Typically closes in January.

-Program Dates: May - June 2024 (six weeks in the summer, dates TBA).
+Program Dates: May - June (six weeks in the summer).

 Acceptance Rate: Low

-The ABA's Judicial Intern Opportunity Program (JIOP) offers high school students the chance to intern with federal or state judges across the U.S. The program fosters diversity in the legal field, offering students hands-on courtroom experience, legal research, and direct work with judges.
-Ideal for those interested in a legal career, particularly in the judicial branch, it provides a deep understanding of the judicial process.
+The ABA's Judicial Intern Opportunity Program (JIOP) offers high school students the chance to intern with federal or state judges across the U.S. The program fosters diversity in the legal field, offering students courtroom experience, legal research, and the chance to work with judges.
+Ideal for those interested in a legal career, it provides a deep understanding of the judicial process.
+To learn more about this program, check out our complete guide here.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a PhD student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.